Reviews You Can Rely On

 Our Verdict

 The Brita Ultramax Dispenser with Elite Filter is a practical, large-capacity option for households with generally safe tap water.
 It offers a noticeable improvement in taste and is a convenient, low-maintenance operation.
 You'll need to save a bit of space in your fridge for this dispenser, but you won't have to refill it constantly like smaller pitcher-style filters.
 This is a simple filter to maintain and is relatively inexpensive over time.
-The Elite filter reduces lead and PFNA effectively, but it's not designed to handle arsenic, nitrate, fluoride, or heavy contamination.
-One of the tests showed there was some filter leaching going on with aluminum, so it's not ideal for high-risk sources.
+The Elite filter effectively reduces lead, but it's not designed to handle arsenic, nitrates, fluoride, or heavy metal contamination.
+It reduces PFAS chemicals but does not eliminate them completely.

 REASONS TO BUY